pinojs/pino/README.md

 This project was kindly sponsored by [nearForm](http://nearform.com).

-Logo and identity designed by Beibhinn Murphy O'Brien: https://www.behance.net/BeibhinnMurphyOBrien.
+Logo and identity designed by Cosmic Fox Design: https://www.behance.net/cosmicfox.

 ## License